 Acknowledgement of Country

-Manly Council acknowledges that we are here today on the land of the Guringai people.
-The Guringai are the traditional owners of this land and are part of the oldest surviving continuous culture in the world.
+Northern Beaches Council acknowledges that we are here today on the land of the traditional owners of this land, Aboriginal people of the Cannalgal and Kayimai clans, who are part of the oldest surviving continuous culture in the world.

-At the time of European settlement the Manly area was the traditional home of the Guringai people.
-Initially, relations were good between the first colonists and the Guringai, but were soon soured .
+At the time of European settlement in the Manly area, relations were good between the first colonists and the traditional owners, but were soon soured .
 In 1789 a smallpox epidemic spread through the local Aboriginal tribes.
 By the 1830's, only a few Aborigines remained in the Manly area.
 Many Aboriginal sites have been recorded in the Manly area.
 The most common sites include shelter, midden sites, rock engravings, open midden sites, shelter cave art and open camp sites.